jeffdh5/genkit-notebook-synthesizer/README-wip.md

 # Open-Source NotebookLM Starter Kit

 Build your own NotebookLM-style application with our ready-to-use starter kit.

+See a hosted demo of a NotebookLM clone, developed using this project: https://webapp--smarthome-d6e27.us-central1.hosted.app/

 ## What’s Included?
 - **AI-powered synthesis utilities** – Convert diverse input sources (**links, YouTube videos, text**) into structured, consumable formats like **podcasts, debates, FAQs, and study guides**.